ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 magnitude less exaggerated.
 However slight the effect may be, in reality pool balls interact over a finite period of time, a time that this model will ignore.

-The final assumption, is that the ball-ball interaction is frictionless, _i.e._ perfectly slippery.
+The final assumption is that the ball-ball interaction is frictionless, _i.e._ perfectly slippery.
 This implies that there is no transfer of spin from one ball to another, which is commonly known as throw.